Zhi0467/Zhi0467.github.io/_pages/about.md

 Bio
 ------
+*Update - Apr 15, 2025:* I am now an incoming Data Science PhD student @UCSD starting this Fall.

 Hi!
 I'm an undergraduate student majoring in mathematics, from [*the school of gifted young at USTC*](http://en.scgy.ustc.edu.cn), my name is Zhi (志), you can simply call me Z. I'm honored to be supervised by [Difan Zou](https://difanzou.github.io) (grokking [@HKU](http://Zhi0467.github.io/files/hku_cer.pdf).), [Andrés R. Vindas Meléndez](https://math.hmc.edu/arvm/) (algebraic combinatorics @Berkeley), and [Quan Wen](http://www.wenlab.org) (neuroscience @USTC)!

 Research Interests
 ------
-I'm interested in using mathematics to unveil how artificial and biological computational systems *learn and generalize*, focusing on *connectivity* in these networks.
+I'm interested in using mathematics to unveil how artificial and biological computational systems *learn and generalize*.
-- *Learning theory*, emergent behaviors (e.g. grokking), learning regimes and dynamics, feature learning, and model compression.
+- *Learning theory*, especially feature learning and compression.
+- *Reinforcement Learning*
 - *Computational neuroscience*, especially the relation between connectivity and activity.
 - *ML for science*: time series forecasting and its applications in market prediction and climate science.